Leignitz

 Fredrick's minions advance down off the Rehberg to deal with the Austrians they are facing (but cannot yet see) across the stream.

 My cavalry are on the other side of the town and the Prussians have formed a grenadier unit into column to enter the town.
 A Prussian dragoon unit is also formed in column along the road closest to the hill.
+Greg's Austrians advance toward the hill.
+Some pushing into the woods.
+They have a second line in support as is traditional and needed in this period.

 On my side of the lines I have reversed my cavalry and had them snake about in column to locate behind my advancing infantry.
 Note the deployed battery facing down the road and the four Prussian infantry units with dragoons in support.
 Scott always runs his troops well.
 The Prussians had the initiative on turn two and used it to block off access on the far side of the town into the plain beyond, causing me to reroute my cavalry.
 Scott also sent the infantry column ( a unit of grenadiers) into the central portion of the town (another three section town).